AI-Hypercomputer/cloud-diagnostics-xprof/README.md

 gs://example-bucket/my-profile-data        xprofiler-ev86r7c5-3d09-xb9b-a8e5-a495f5996eef  us-central1-a
 ```

-But calling with `xprofiler --abbrev list` will instead print out an abbreviated
+But calling with `xprof --abbrev list` will instead print out an abbreviated
 form of the above output where each item is displayed on a new line:

 ```